-The Group did capitalise additional costs of \$2.97m (2018: \$1.81m) related predominantly to the development of the Somfit product and the new MEG product.
+The Group did capitalise additional costs of \$3.83m (2019: \$2.97m) related predominantly to the development of the Somfit product and the new MEG product.
 The recoverability of these costs is dependent on the commercial success of both these products, which form the basis of the net present value calculations, so that it will generate future economic benefits in excess of the costs capitalised and therefore supports the carrying value of the assets.
-The Group continued amortisation of these costs in the 2019 financial year with a \$0.2m (2018: \$0.2m) charge to profit or loss in the current year.
+The Company did review the carrying value of the intangible assets of the Group at 30 June 2020 in light of the impacts of the COVID-19 pandemic and as a consequence of that review decided to impair the carrying value of the intangibles assets by \$7.7m at 30 June 2020.
+The Group continued amortisation of these costs in the 2020 financial year with a \$0.2m (2019: \$0.2m) charge to profit or loss in the current year, solely related to the intangible assets in the DWL business in Germany.